codemicro/acars/README.md

 This is required because, while the ESCPOS library works on Windows, it is not designed to run on Windows, and hence sometimes does stuff like above, where it makes calls to the kernel for things that Windows just doesn't do.

+### Setup

-After this, you should download the LibUSB library from [here](http://sourceforge.net/projects/libusb/files/libusb-1.0/libusb-1.0.20/libusb-1.0.20.7z/download), and depending on your system architecture, do the following operations:
+Now download the LibUSB library from [here](http://sourceforge.net/projects/libusb/files/libusb-1.0/libusb-1.0.20/libusb-1.0.20.7z/download), and depending on your system architecture, do the following operations:

 * On 64-bit Windows:
   * Copy `MS64\dll\libusb-1.0.dll` to `C:\Windows\System32`